Health Spending Accounts (HSA) for Canadian Businesses

 CRA's position on this is "generally no".
 Cosmetic procedures would generally not qualify as medical expenses unless the services are for medical or reconstructive purposes.
 There are some procedures that on the face of it would appear to be cosmetic in nature but are allowed by CRA.
 For a more detailed discussion, please click here to see our March 7, 2011 Blog post or contact us.

 Transportation expenses can be claimed if a patient must travel at least 40 kilometres from his or her home to receive medical services, but only if substantially equivalent medical services are not available in that locality; the route travelled by the patient is a reasonable direct route, having regard to the circumstances; and the patient travels to that place to obtain medical services for himself or herself and it is reasonable under the circumstances to travel to that place to obtain those services.
 Reasonable travel expenses other than transportation can be claimed if the patient must travel at least 80 kilometres from his or her home for required medical services.
 Reasonable travel expenses include accommodation, meals, and parking.
 Transportation and travel expenses for an individual to accompany the patient on such a trip can be claimed as well if a medical certificate certifying that the patient was incapable of travelling alone is provided.
-For a more detailed discussion, please click here to go to our Blog and once there look on the right hand side below the "Recent Posts" and select "Travel Expenses" from the "Categories" section blog page or contact us.
+For a more detailed discussion, please go to our Blog and once there look on the right hand side below the "Recent Posts" and select "Travel Expenses" from the "Categories" section blog page or contact us.

 CRA's position on this is "Yes" to in-vitro fertilization costs.
 They also responded "Yes" to travel costs "if the conditions of paragraph 118.2(2)(g)(v) are met."
 For a more detailed discussion, please click here to see our July 6, 2011 Blog posts or contact us.